 In 1619, Dutch slave traders sold 20 African captives to the settlers of Jamestown, Va.
 For Americans with roots in Africa, this marked the beginning of your ancestors’ arrival in America.
 By 1808, when the importation of slaves was constitutionally prohibited, the United States was home to some 1 million slaves.

 Your African ancestors were among the nation’s original settlers.
 For nearly 240 years, slave labor helped build America, yet most of these invisible souls have yet to be identified or acknowledged.
-Now it’s up to you, their descendants, to reconstruct the stories of their lives.
+As their descendant, you can reconstruct the stories of their lives.

-These stories of slavery went largely untold until Alex Haley’s Roots.
 After the Civil War, descendants of both slaves and slaveholders suffered collective amnesia.
 Former slaves rarely spoke of their lives in bondage — most just wanted to forget.
-Today, however, African Americans embrace this heritage.
+Today, however, many African Americans embrace this heritage.
 African American family reunions have become annual events, bringing together far-flung relatives, renewing interest in often forgotten ancestors and leading many to actively research their family history.
 Even the millions of Americans with mixed-racial ancestry — estimates of the white population with some black ancestry range from 10 to 24 percent — are digging into their heritage, exploring this lost part of their past.

 These seven steps can help you get started: